I couldn’t wait any longer.

 While the flavor combo sounded intriguing, the actual ice cream left a little to be desired.
 I’m a huge chocolate fan and in this particular version, the basil over-powered my beloved chocolate.
 Basically, to me, it tasted like basil ice cream that happened to be brown.
 But it was an incredible start of an idea that I’ve been saving in my brain bank all winter long.

 When I saw giant bunches of organic basil on sale at my local grocery store, I knew it was time to try my hand at this combo.
-Not only did I want to adjust the flavor profile—up the chocolate-ness and reduce the basil, I also wanted to downgrade the fat and calories and turn this into a guilt-free treat (not that you should ever feel guilty about eating anything, yo).
-So I turned it into a sorbet, using lowfat milk and plain ole water as a base.
+I wanted to adjust the flavor profile—up the chocolate-ness and reduce the basil.

 This one is an excellent one to use to officially welcome you to ice cream maker season.
 Go get your sorbet on.